MitchellCash/dotfiles/README.md

 * Installs dotfiles into a user's home directory
 * Has a user friendly output with warnings when the user is about to perform a destructive action

+The scripts are tested and confirmed to work on both macOS `10.12` and `10.13`.

 ## Usage

 To run locally: